JWhite212/JWhite212/README.md

 + Software development and backend engineering

 🌱 About This Account: Here you'll find my personal projects, applications, and other developments, showcasing my journey as I build, learn, and refine my skills.

-## Here is some of the projects I've worked on:
-+ [My Portfolio Website](https://jamie-white-portfolio.vercel.app "External Website Link") and the code for it here https://github.com/JWhite212/Portfolio-Website

-## Here are the tech stacks I know and use 🛠